ObliviousAI/enclave_workshops/workshops/2_Synthetic_Data_from_Multiple_Private_Data_Sources/README.md

 ### How do we configure and deploy a secure enclave?

-This will follow the same steps as [Workshop 1](../1_Enclave_Fundamentals/README.md) but update the paths to be simply:
+This will follow the same steps as [Workshop 1](../1_Enclave_Fundamentals/README.md) but update the paths to be:

 ```
 POST /upload_data